rajatbutola/LSTM-based-Language-Model/README.md

    ```

 ## 5. Evaluation
-Output: A word-by-word output up to 10 words is predicted for the above given sentence.
+Output: A word-by-word output of up to 10 words is predicted for the above-given sentence.
 This length can be varied.
+The evaluation script provides a detailed analysis of the model's prediction capabilities.

 ```python
 1/1 [==============================] - 0s 35ms/step
 Advanced biology research also was